brianpatrickhummel/project3/README.md

+**To Start**

+1) Client side - enter in the CLI:
+##npm start
+Will load in your browser on localhost:3000

+2) Server side - enter in the CLI:
+## nodemon server
+Will load on localhost:3001

+3) Enter your authO details in “auth0-variables.js” file:
+- domain name
+- client ID

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>